alexdongas/alexdongas/README.md

 ## My name is Alex Dongas.

-#I am an IT Specialist with 5 years' work experience.
+I am an IT Specialist with 5 years' work experience.
 Currently seeking new opportunities and projects.

+#Contact Info:
+Skype: dongasa[at]outlook[.]com
+LinkedIn: